cdk-entest/apigw-auth-cognito/README.md

-# API Gateway Authentication with Cognito JWT and Lamba Authorizer
+# API Gateway Auth with Cognito JWT and Lamba Authorizer

 1. There are several IP providers, here using cognito
 2. API gateway provider different auth methods